stingram/SFND_Radar_Target_Generation_And_Detection/Readme.md

 offset = 6;
 ```

-Create a vector to store the average noise level for each iteration on training cells，and a matrix for the final Range Doppler Map
+Create a vector to store the average noise level for each iteration on the training cells，and a matrix for the final Range Doppler Map.

 ```Matlab
 %Create a vector to store noise_level for each iteration on training cells